Time Series

 Fourier Spectrum

 The Fourier spectrum decomposes the time series into a sum of sine waves.
 The spectrum gives the coefficients of each of the sine wave components.
-The coefficients are directly related to the amplitudes needed to optimally fit the sum of all sine waves to recreate the original data.
+The coefficients are directly related to the amplitudes required to optimally fit the sum of all sine waves, in order to recreate the original data.

-However, the assumption behind the Fourier transform is that the data are provided as in infinitely long stationary time series.
-These assumptions are not fulfilled as the data are finite and stationarity of a biological system can typically not be guaranteed.
-Thus, interpretation needs to be cautious.
+However, the assumption behind the Fourier Transform, is that the data are provided as an infinitely long, stationary time series.
+These assumptions are invalid, as the data are finite and stationarity of a biological system is rarely guaranteed.
+Thus, interpretation needs to be approached cautiously.

 Fourier Transform of EEG data

-We import the Fourier transform function fft from scipy.fftpack and can use it to transform all columns at the same time.
+We import the Fourier Transform function fft from the library scipy.fftpack where it can be used to transform all columns at the same time.

 PYTHON